rushabhshah1993/utility-functions-for-javascript/README.md

 Have you come across a scenario where you had to spend a lot of time writing code for something which is super trivial and potentially not an important part of the application you are creating?

-How about converting temperature from °C to °F?
-Or how about a adding commas at the appropriate places in a number like 123,000?
+Think about converting temperature from °C to °F?
+Or adding commas at the appropriate places in a number like 123,000?
 Or even yet, how about simply generating a random number between 15000 and 25000?

 This repositiory is for those sidekicks which make our coding life simpler!